thomhurst/TUnit/docs/docs/tutorial-extras/test-filters.md

 Will cards are also supported with `*`

-As well as and, or, equals and other operators.
+As well as `and`, `or`, `starts with`, `ends with`, `equals` and other operators.
 For full information on the treenode filters, see [here](https://github.com/microsoft/testfx/blob/main/docs/mstest-runner-graphqueryfiltering/graph-query-filtering.md)

 So an example could be: